 It was after the invasion of King Vijaya with 700 of his people who are said to have come to Sri Lanka from North India.
 Later he married a Sri Lankan demonic tribe’s princess called Kuveni and defeated the demonic tribes by war with her help and Vijaya became the King.
 Kuveni became the king’s wife and mother of two children.

 But Later, Kuveni and the two children were kicked out of the palace in order of King Vijaya hoping to marry an Indian woman.
-Unfortunately, They could not rejoin the Yaksha tribes because Kuveni helped Vijay to defeat the Yaksha tribe by betraying her own tribes. on reason, the Yakkha tribes killed Kuveniya, and the children fled to the deep jungle.
+Unfortunately, They could not rejoin the Yaksha tribes because Kuveni helped Vijay defeat the Yaksha tribe by betraying her tribes. on reason, the Yakkha tribes killed Kuveniya, and the children fled to the deep jungle.
 It is said that the Sri Lankan Vedda people generation was born from those surviving children.

 There was no successor to take over the rule of Sri Lanka after the rule of King Vijaya because he had no more children after Kuveni’s children.
 King Vijaya had to invite the son of his brother in India, Prince Paduvas, to be king after him.
 He and 32 others came to Ceylon and later he became the king of Ceylon and continued the Vijaya dynasty.
+They built sub-settlements around Anuradhapura and started to settle the Indo-Aryan people who came from northern India in Ceylon.

 King Paduvas was a father of 10 sons and one daughter called Unmadha Chithra. and also According to the time of the daughter’s birth, fortune tellers predicted that a son born to her in the future would kill her 10 brothers and become the king and the princess should be killed.
 But since her mother and father had been influenced by Buddhism when they were living in India, they did not like it but decided to keep her hidden from men and country people.